Quickly exit this site by pressing the Escape key Leave this site

 It has divided the world into 3-meter squares and given each square a unique combination of three words.
 If you are unsure of where you are, we can use this unique combination to pinpoint your exact location and get help to you.

 The persistent misuse of 999 is a crime.
-You could be putting lives at risk, and we will seek to prosecute persistent offenders.
+You could be putting lives at risk, and we will seek to prosecute offenders.